Michael-Cowie/Notes/Math/units.md

 - Dimensionless factors only change numbers.
 - Unit-bearing factors change units.

-Additionally, you do not need the same quantity to cancel units.
+Additionally, **you do not need the same quantity to cancel units**.
 You need the same unit, not the same quantity.

 **Example**
 \[